francesco-di-lallo/torus-bifurcation/README.md

 ## Scope:
 Creating the bifurcation diagram for the family of ODEs described in part 2 of Simplest Bifurcation Diagrams of Monotone Vector Fields on a Torus (C Baesens and R S MacKay, 2018).
 From here on, they will be called BMK equations.
-This project plots the SNE curves (equivalently the boundaries of the resonance region), trace zero loops as continuation from bogdanov-takens points as well as curves of RHC+/-.
+This project plots the SNE curves (equivalently the boundaries of the resonance region), trace zero loops as continuation from bogdanov-takens points as well as curves of RHC+/- that intersect forming the Necklace point.
+Ultimately, the aim is to tune the equation to form modified BMK equations and move the Necklace point inside the tr0 loop.

 ## Current status
 SNE and Tr0 are plotted using PyDSTool's PyCont class.
 The Ode class can find the saddle point and approximate the unstable manifold.
-This is computed up until it starts moving away from the lift of the saddle point and the distance to the lift point is computed.
+This is computed up until it starts moving away from the (1,0)-lift of the saddle point and the distance to the lift point is computed (this distance is called the Pontryagin Energy of the system).
+Then we iterate oy with fixed ox and compute the minimum distance of the positive branch of the unstable manifold to the (1,0)-lift.
+This graph comes out quite noisy, it takes the value of the Pontryagin energy or 1 with seemingly random choice.

 ## Progression
-The next step is to vary the parameters of the BMK class and recomputing the distance until a point with heteroclinic connection is found.
-This implies that under the torus mapping there is a rotational homoclinic connection.
-Then continuing the curve to form either RHC+ or RHC-.
-The finding a point on the other curve and continuing that to find the N point.
+Next steps include finding an efficient method of finding argmin(pontryagin energy) with noise or reducing the noise and applying a method such as the Newton-Raphson method.
+Then continuing the curve to form RHC+.
-Ultimately, we will modify the BMK equation to move the N point inside the Tr0 loop.
+Repeating this whole process but initialising from the negative branch unstable manifold of the (1,0)-lift of the saddle point will generate the RHC- curve.

 ## Technical Details
 ### `bmk.py`